The best wireless headsets for Xbox Series X you can get today.

 - Many accessories sold seperately

-Even if the sound isn’t very accurate, the comfort and features might still change your mind.
+Even if the sound isn’t very accurate, the comfort and audio features might still change your mind.

-They’re very comfortable to wear, with dense foam inside earpads and a headband.
+They’re extremely comfortable to wear, with dense foam inside earpads and a headband.
+It’s much better than what you would expect at this reasonable price range.

-Razer Nari Ultimate wireless headset with haptic feedback for the best gaming immersion on your Xbox One or Xbox Series X.
+Razer Nari Ultimate for Xbox wireless headset offers haptic feedback for the best gaming immersion on your Xbox One or Xbox Series X.

 - Big but comfy